Last updated on: May 12, 2016

 The first time I thought it was perhaps due to the anxiety of trying out this ‘wonder’ drug.
 But in fact I experienced unpleasant headaches the first 3 or 4 times I tried Priligy.
 It did seem to improve after that, but didn’t disappear altogether.

 So would I recommend taking them?
 I’m not a medical professional, so I don’t feel comfortable making any statement recommending a drug like Dapoxetine.
 Instead I recommend you talk it through with your own doctor if you want to try it.

 I do recommend doing two things though:

-1. That you do not buy Dapoxetine online if you live in a country where it is not licensed for use yet.
+1. That you don’t buy Dapoxetine online if you live in a country where it is not licensed for use yet.
 Read the section below for more on this.